JimZhang37/android-associate-developer-exam/README.md

 * when pagedlist to fetch more data is a mystery, as viewmodel livedata is observed to change once.
 * FAB
 * drawer navigation
-* the nightmode is default has a problem